Grantcheng/Grantcheng.github.io/01-publication-and-project.md

 * **Hong Cheng, Qinlu Yin.** *The Impact of Religion on Corporate Earnings Persistence.*

-* **Hong Cheng, Wenjie Pan (submitted).** *A Study on the Relativity of Stock Market Based on Copula 's Granger Causality Test in Quantiles.*
+* **Hong Cheng, Wenjie Pan (Submitted).** *A Study on the Relativity of Stock Market Based on Copula 's Granger Causality Test in Quantiles.*

-* **Hong Cheng, Yuhua Luo, Dashan Yang. (submitted).** *The Influence of Individual and Environment Factors on University Students’ Internet Entrepreneurial Intention ------- An Investigation and Analysis Based on the Students from Universities in Shanghai.*
+* **Hong Cheng, Yuhua Luo, Dashan Yang.
+(Submitted).** *The Influence of Individual and Environment Factors on University Students’ Internet Entrepreneurial Intention ------- An Investigation and Analysis Based on the Students from Universities in Shanghai.*

 ## Presentations
 * **“Conditional Granger causality tests based on quantile regression for the complexity of relations in financial markets”**, SEM 2018-5th Annual Conference (SEM2018), Xiamen, China, *June 8–10, 2018*